 5. The Colosseum, Rome

-This beauty was commissioned in Rome around 70 AD.
+This beauty, though it belongs to the new 7 wonders of the world, was commissioned in Rome around 70 AD.
 The massive amphitheater has over 80 entrances and seating for at least 50,000 people.
 Spectators would come to watch gladiators battle, animals fight or be hunted, and much more.
 While some parts of the Colosseum have crumbled — from earthquakes, looters, vandals, or fire — it’s still a gorgeous sight, even despite the throngs of tourists.

 The Colosseum is open from 8:30 AM to an hour before sunset every day.
 Standard admission is about $13 and allows access to the Colosseum, Roman Forum, and Palatine Hill.
 Tickets can be purchased on site, but there’s a good chance the line will be unbearably long.
 Consider buying a Roma Pass from a tourist office for free entry to your first two stops in the city, discounts on visits to subsequent attractions, and free transportation.
 Passholders can make a reservation at the Colosseum for a $2 fee and skip the line altogether.